aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

 (`cdk synth`, `cdk diff`, `cdk deploy`, etc.) that looks similar to:

 ```
-[Warning at /TestStack/IncludeTemplate] The API @aws-cdk/core.CfnInclude is deprecated:
+[WARNING] The API @aws-cdk/core.CfnInclude is deprecated:
   please use the CfnInclude class from the cloudformation-include module instead.
   This API will be removed in the next major release
 ```

+There are also two environment variables you can set to change the behavior of this feature:

+* Setting the environment variable `CDK_DEPRECATED_IGNORE` will silence these warnings (they will no longer be printed to the console).

+* Setting the environment variable `CDK_DEPRECATED_ERROR` will instead fail with an exception when any deprecated element is used.

 ### Contributing guide

-To deprecate any element (class, interface, property, function, etc.) in the CDK, you need to make two changes:

-1. Add a `@deprecated` tag to the documentation block of the element.
+To deprecate an element (class, interface, property, function, etc.) in the CDK, you need to add the `@deprecated` JSDoc tag to the documentation block of that element.
-2. Add a `@deprecated` decorator (from the `@aws-cdk/core` module) to the element itself.

-(There is a linter rule that makes sure both elements are always present, in case you add one, but forget the other)
+This will change the generated JavaScript code to make it emit a warning to the standard error stream whenever that element is invoked.

 ## FAQ

 ### What are we launching today?

-In the newest release of the AWS CDK command-line interface, any usage of a deprecated element  (class, interface, property, function) in your CDK code will result in a warning being printed in the console output.
+In the newest release of the AWS CDK Construct Library, any usage of a deprecated element  (class, interface, property, function) in your CDK code will result in a warning being printed in the console output.